cs-ed/impacts-Isasea/README.md

 *What new technologies have helped the medical field?
 Make sure this cites how Computer Science helped.
 *What support systems are available to help with cyberbulying?
 *Social Media: What are the benefits and concerns?

+Cyberbullying Resource:

+Students use this resource to learn more about cyberbullying. https://www.stopbullying.gov/resources/get-help-now

+Identity Theft  Resources:
+Students use this resource to learn more about identity theft. https://www.usa.gov/identity-theft

 Homework: